 Faculty Engagement and Experience

-If you study theatre here, you will be part of a highly personal department of more than 100 majors.
+If you study theatre here, you will be part of a highly personal department of approximately 115 majors.
 You will get to know your teachers well and work closely with them both in and out of the classroom.

 We are active in professional organizations around the U.S. within our respective fields, but teaching is our first priority.
 Experienced faculty members teach all courses instead of graduate students, and enrollment in performance classes typically ranges from 8-20 pupils.
 We work hard to prepare students to directly enter the profession if desired, as well as pursue a variety of career options.
 The expertise of our full and part-time faculty allows us to offer a range of classes that can match the curriculum of much larger departments and universities.

 The full and part-time theatre faculty bring a wide range of professional theatre experience to the classroom, having worked extensively in NYC, Philadelphia, Boston, Atlanta, Seattle and elsewhere on regional; Off-Off Broadway; Off-Broadway; and Broadway productions; as well as in TV and film.
-Faculty members have also worked professionally in Alabama as fight choreographers and stage managers for the AL Shakespeare Festival; actors and designers for City Equity Theatre; directors for Red Mountain Theatre Company; directors and designers for The Dane Theatre company and the Virginia Samford Theatre; and lighting designers and directors for Birmingham Opera.
+Faculty members have also worked professionally in Alabama as fight choreographers and stage managers for the AL Shakespeare Festival; actors and designers for City Equity Theatre; directors and technology consultants for Red Mountain Theatre Company; directors and designers for The Dane Theatre company and the Virginia Samford Theatre; and lighting designers and directors for Birmingham Opera.

 Why Theatre at UM?

 We offer the generalist B.A. and B.S.
-Theatre degrees, but also pre-professional B.F.A degrees in Musical Theatre, Acting, Directing, Theatre Technology/Costume Design and Technical Technology/Scenic & Lighting Design.
+Theatre degrees, but also pre-professional B.F.A degrees in Acting, Musical Theatre and Design/Technology.
 All our majors are required to gain hands-on experience in a variety of performance and technical areas, regardless of concentration.
-At UM, you will receive excellent theatre training combined with a liberal arts education, and graduate prepared to compete in the profession or enter graduate school; or work in a variety of fields.
+At UM, you will receive excellent theatre training combined with a liberal arts education, and graduate prepared to compete in the entertainment industry; enter graduate school; or work in a variety of fields.